-Oil dips as gloomy economic outlook outweighs Venezuela supply concerns
+Oil prices rise on Venezuelan supply concerns following U.S. sanctions

 Global economic growth and fuel consumption are expected to slow this year amid a trade dispute between the United States and China, the world’s two biggest economies.

-Officials from Washington and Beijing are set to launch a new round of trade talks on Wednesday amid deep differences over U.S. demands for structural economic reforms from Beijing that will make it difficult to reach a deal before a U.S. tariff hike on March 2 that has been announced if no agreement is reached.
+Officials from Washington and Beijing are set to launch a new round of trade talks on Wednesday amid differences over U.S. demands for structural economic reforms from Beijing that will make it difficult to reach a deal before a U.S. tariff hike on March 2 that has been announced if no agreement is reached.

+“The outcome of the meetings will also be the main influencer of sentiment in the oil markets,” Hari said.